gausby/workshop/README.md

 I.e. a workshop that require a specific database to be installed could have a test that fails if the user does not have that database installed.

 ### `mix workshop.help`
-Display a link to the Github issues where the current workshop is hosted.
-Users could go here and ask questions if it is an online workshop.
+Describe the workshop command to the user, and if a *home* link is set for the workshop it will get displayed on this screen.

 Workshop Generator Tasks
 ------------------------